Anurps9/ClockPost/README.md

 3. Click on 'Sent Mail' to see all the mails that have been delivered from your account in the past.
 4. Click on 'New message' to compose a new mail.
 5. Input your Gmail ID, password for Gmail ID, the recipient address, CC (if required).
-6. Select the frequency of mails (once, every minute, every week, every month or every year).
+6. Select the frequency of mails (once, every 30s, every week, every month or every year).
 7. Select the start time at which mails should start to be delivered.
 Be sure to select a time in the future.
 8. Now, select the span for which mails should be continuosly delivered.
 If you select span 5 minutes and delivery frequency 'every minute', then 5 mails will be delivered at an interval of one minute.
 9. Hit 'Send' and that's it!